gamma-opt/EnergySystemModeling.jl/docs/src/index.md

 ## Model
 Mathematical reference for the energy system model.
 The model presented here is based on the model in [^1].
+The units are expressed in the square brackets.

 ### Indices and Sets
 *  $g∈G$: Generation technologies